SAMD9 Deficiency – Definition

 Genetic Diagnostics

-The “SAMD9 deficiency” diagnosis is confirmed by detecting a heterozygous germline mutation of the SAMD9 gene by sequence analysis.
+The “SAMD9 deficiency” diagnosis is confirmed by detecting a heterozygous pathogenic germline variant of the SAMD9 gene by sequence analysis.

-In hematopoietic cells of carriers of a SAMD9 mutation, the mutation is “toxic”.
+In hematopoietic cells of carriers of a pathogenic SAMD9 variant, the pathogenic variant is “toxic”.
 The frequently observed loss of genetic material from chromosome 7 (e.g., monosomy 7) in hematopoietic cells of affected individuals leads to a loss of the mutated allele (adaptation-by-aneuploidy mechanism).
 Therefore, it may be useful to analyze non-hematopoietic tissue for diagnostic purposes.
 The frequently observed monosomy 7 appears to be an important leukemogenesis step in these patients.

 Differential Diagnoses